 Impressive VGM By Year: 1985

-If you'd prefer a YT playlist featuring the top 30 OSTs, click here.
+If you'd prefer a YT playlist featuring the top 40 OSTs, click here.
+Scroll down for the laserdisc audio list.

 Get ready!
 This is Sega's second attempt with FM synth after Hang-On and while the extra sampler chip (which was pretty advanced for the time) does handle both the drums and bass in most tracks, the use of the OPN chip is quite good and the overall result excellent for the time.
 In the ambitious main theme there's subtly modulated saw-like instruments, good use of harmony to get an almost chorus or flanger-like effect on the lead, and even some SSG/PSG is snuck in there.
 In Ida, FM and sampled bass are combined for a thicker, more aggressive sound, and most tracks in the OST use unique instruments for a more varied experience.
 My only criticism would be that the use of PSG could've been extended for a more fleshed out sound in most tracks, and so could the use of samples considering the 9+ channels and stereo support of the SegaPCM chip.
 While there are only two level themes, each boss has its own theme, making the OST fairly long and varied for the time.